arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-6.md

 ---

-*Byte Joins the Snack Talk*
+📣 **Byte Joins the Snack Talk**

-Byte: “If I were connected to a messaging system, I’d publish a PopcornExploded event.
+> Byte: “If I were connected to a messaging system, I’d publish a PopcornExploded event.
 Then other services could subscribe and react.”

 Alex laughed.
 “Okay, now you’re just making stuff up.”

-Byte: “Not at all.
+> Byte: “Not at all.
 CAP supports messaging out of the box.
 You can publish and subscribe to events using brokers like SAP Event Mesh or Kafka.”

 “So… services can talk to each other without knowing about each other?”

-“Exactly.
+> “Exactly.
 Loose coupling.
 High flexibility.
 Like popcorn kernels—independent, but explosive when triggered.”

 ---

-*Why It Matters*
+🧠 **Why Events Matter**

-“Eventing lets your app scale and evolve,” Byte added.
+> “Eventing lets your app scale and evolve,” Byte added.
 “You don’t need to hardwire everything.
 Just publish and subscribe.”

 Alex nodded slowly.